mgutz/logxi/README.md

 ## Extending

 What about hooks?
+There are least two ways to do this

-Implement your own `io.Writer` to write to external services and use `JSONFormatter`.
+* 	Implement your own `io.Writer` to write to external services.
+Be sure to set the formatter to JSON so to easily decode JSON stream.
+* 	Create an external filter.
+See `v1/cmd/filter` for a simple example.

-What about other writers?
+What about log rotation ...
 12 factor apps only concern themselves with STDOUT.
 Use shell redirection operators to write to file or create a custom `io.Writer`.

-There are many utilities to rotate logs with simple pipe
+There are many utilities to rotate logs with simple pipe, send emails, etc

 ```sh
 # Apache's roratelogs